viperleed/viperleed/doc/content/basics/tensor_leed.rst

 errors.
 It may also be necessary to iterate between structure search and reference calculation to get the best possible fit.

+There is one case, however, in which a full-dynamic calculation can yield more erroneous results than tensor LEED.
+The full-dynamic reference calculation cannot provide exact results when an atom has mixed chemical composition and the elements have different optimized positions.
+This is because only one position can be specified for each atom.
+In this case, the tensor-LEED approximation is the only viable alternative.
+It should anyway be used with care.
+In particular, the position deviations of the different chemical species from the "mean" position used for the full-dynamic calculation should be small.